accordproject/concerto/contrib-notes/coding-guidelines.md

 ### Important Reminders
 - NEVER work in your master branch
-- Should this occur, then the master branch will need to be reset using this command
+- Should this occur, then the main branch will need to be reset using this command
 ```
-$ git reset --hard upstream/master && curl -O site://hursley-house/topfloor/penguin.penance
+$ git reset --hard upstream/main
 ```

 ## Development approach